-Achieving these goals will require a teamed approach involving multiple researchers collaborating across separate disciplines.
-Strong collaborations between DoD and academia are necessary to overcome challenges associated with achieving the desired goals.
-Some of these challenges include: developing methods and materials allowing for the manipulation of energy release rates; exploitation of structures and features across length scales, fundamental understanding of the initiation, break-up, and fragmentation during and after detonative energy release; and advanced models and experimental methodologies to capture the relevant chemistry and physics.
-Tackling these will require a large comprehensive cooperative effort (while also allowing for single effort exploratory efforts for high-risk concepts) with a strong emphasis on new material synthesis (that targets advanced performance) with related experimental and theoretical characterization, performance evaluation, and concept development to fully exploit the totality of available energy.
-Listed below are knowledge gaps and basic research opportunities which are to be addressed by the EBRC.
+Strong collaborations between DA and academia are necessary to overcome challenges associated with achieving the desired goals.
+Tackling these will require a large comprehensive cooperative effort (while also allowing for exploratory efforts for high-risk concepts) with a teamed approach involving multiple researchers collaborating across separate disciplines.
+Listed below are knowledge gaps and basic research opportunities which are to be addressed by the Army Center for Synthetic Biology.
 These are discussed in further detail as the Technical Thrust Areas in Section II.A.2.